starvagrant/toh/toh.markdown/aneedleininstanbul.md

 "Or trees to add to the clutter in your office."

 William looked about.
-"Well, the milkcrates are an improvement.
+"Well, the milk crates are an improvement.
 Back in my day you couldn't see the floor.
 I've decided I'm important enough that some scholar will want to go through my paper and write a book about me.
 Why should I bother getting things in order for him?"

 "You can clean when you're dead?"
 Jonathon asked.